RedisBloom/RedisBloom/docs/docs/cuckoo-filter.md

 ## Examples

-> We'll ddemonstrate creating an empty cuckoo filter with an initial capacity (of 1000 items), adding items to it, checking if they exist, and deleting them.
-While the `CF.ADD` command will create a new filter if one does not exist, it likely will not be optimally sized for your use case.
-We recommend using `CF.RESERVE` to create a filter with the desired capacity.
+> You'll learn how to create an empty cuckoo filter with an initial capacity for 1,000 items, add items, check their existence, and remove them.
+Even though the `CF.ADD` command can create a new filter if one isn't present, it might not be optimally sized for your needs.
+It's better to use the `CF.RESERVE` command to set up a filter with your preferred capacity.

 {{< clients-example cuckoo_tutorial cuckoo >}}
 > CF.RESERVE bikes:models 1000000